|

 BVL, DL, ML, RL, and VL; each of these begins a list, to which LI

 adds an item and LE ends the (nested) list.
-Customized list
+LB begins a list with

 groff mm is intended to be compatible with the mm implementation